smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 Running the RIF and logging on is detailed in section 5.

 ### 4.2.1 TLS

+TLS or *Transport Layer Security* is required to secure the RIF in a networked environment.
+It is not required if you are just running locally as a developer or on a laptop.

 To install and configure SSL/TLS support on Tomcat, you need to follow these simple steps.
 For more information, read the rest of this HOW-TO.